centridsol/EFCoreAutoMigrator/README.md

 ```
 ### SetSnapshotHistoryLimit

-For every migration EFCoreAutoMigrator it saves a snapshot (and other corresponding metadata...See _SetMigrationTableMetadataClass_ below).
+For every migration EFCoreAutoMigrator runs it saves a snapshot (and other corresponding metadata...See _SetMigrationTableMetadataClass_ below).
 Use this method to limt the number of snapshot saved.
 Default is unlimited

 Usage example:
 ```c#